 So it may be helpful for readers (and frankly some journalists) to point out that far from upholding the near-sacred civil service commitment to impartiality, Kerslake is, in fact, a party hack.
 In October last year, he was criticised by Baroness D’Souza, a former Lord Speaker herself, for his relationship with the Labour party.
 She reminded Kerslake that crossbenchers are supposed to ‘remain politically unaffiliated’, adding that he appeared to be a ‘committed’ Labour supporter.

-Indeed, Kerslake has been advising the Labour leadership for a number of years, even revealing key elements of Labour’s strategy had the 2019 general election ended with a hung parliament.
+Indeed, Kerslake has been advising the Labour leadership for a number of years, even revealing key elements of a would-be Labour government’s strategy.
 So it is not out of the question to suppose that Kerslake would have found himself working for Prime Minister Jeremy Corbyn had Labour come to power.